glitch-txs/w3-docs/docs/w3-react/init.md

   //...
 })
 ```
-When adding a default chain or if a chain is passed down to the `connectW3` function then W3 will request the user to switch to that chain first before connecting, if the user doesn't have the chain added then W3 with request to add it (this will only happen if the chain passed is EIP-3085 compliant).

 ### EIP6963

 EIP6963 will allow support for EIP-6963 compatible wallets.
-They are going to be detected by W3 automatically and create a new class for them internally.
+They are going to be detected by W3 automatically and create a new instance for them internally.
 You don't need to do anything, W3 will handle it for you.

 ## W3 Component
 W3 component is only required if you're using SSR flag.